philiboua/gatsby-chakra-ui-starter/README.md

 3.  **Open Storybook**

     Storybook will let you visualize all the components _(For more information about storybook visit https://storybook.js.org )_.
-In another tab or window of your terminal, launch storybook with the followin command: </br></br>
+In another tab or window of your terminal, launch storybook with the following command: </br></br>

     ```shell
       npm run storybook